 You will not score discount tickets for the “hot” show on Broadway; there is no such thing.
 And by hot, I’m talking about the equivalent of getting a discounted ticket to Hamlet.
 There is a lottery system for hot shows, but your odds are not good, making them cheaper.
 Once a show is not “hot,” you can get discounted tickets the day of.
 Here is a site to use that gives you various methods to score a last-minute ticket or enroll in the lottery – Time Out New York.

 If you are traveling, the subway gets your route straight first.
 Otherwise, you will look like a total twat, and you’ll stand out even more.

 Not all subway stations are handicap accessible.
 Be sure to research this before you go.

 Do not jump on a rental bike.
 Seriously, you would have to be off your rocker even to consider this in NYC.
 You will have enough on your hands crossing the roads, much less riding a bike on them.

 Taxis are often cheaper than Uber and Lyft.
 I know that’s hard to believe, but it’s true.
 It’s a $52 fixed fare from JFK to Midtown Manhattan.
 Add in tolls and tips; you will be at about $70-$80.
 Uber was more!
-Therefore in all cases, except one ride taxis were the cheapest and quickest option.
+Therefore in all cases, except one ride, taxis were the cheapest and quickest option.

 Factor traffic into everything you do unless you are going via the subway.
 For example, going from mid-town to the upper east side between 3 pm and 7 pm will take at least 30 minutes!

 Go all the way to the top; it’s worth it to get the real feel for the height.
 Plus, the views are spectacular.